lives are made of stories told over countless cups of coffee, broadcast

 Beautiful Faceswas enthusiatically received at its Los Angeles premiere at the Hola Mexico Film Festival on May 18 at the Regal Cinemas at L.A.
-Live..
+Live.
 The festival, which takes place in both Los Angeles and Sydney, showcases what its organizers believe is the best Mexican cinema of the past year.
-This year’s festival includes thirteen features and six documentaries, and we were delighted to be in such great company.
+This year’s festival included thirteen features and six documentaries, and we were delighted to be in such great company.

 Picasso's Warhas been published in a new e-book edition by Hol Arts Books.
 It can be read on iPads, Kindles, Nooks, and all other e-reading devices.
 The Los Angeles Times says, "Martin deftly weaves the story of [Picasso's 'Guernica'] into the background of the rise of fascism and the course of the Spanish war. . .
 His book is beguiling . . . even in tone, illuminating, deft, indeed a painterly little book."

 Two Spirits has been nominated for a GLAAD Media Award for Outstanding Documentary among films broadcast on American television during 2011.
 The GLAAD Media Awards recognize and honor media for their fair, accurate and inclusive representations of the lesbian, gay, bisexual and transgender community and the issues that affect their lives.

 Beautiful Faces is being produced in association with the UNESCO Chair in Bio-Ethics and Human Rights.
 Executive Director Dr. Fernando Lorenzo Rego, based in Rome, calls the film "a great documentary . . .
 Seeing this film is one of the most significant human and spiritual experiences I've had in recent years.
 What pride it gave me in being a doctor, what pride to find work like this in Mexico . . . what pride I found in the hope of these families, and in these children who remind us of the grandeur of the human being."